 It can be as effortless as a stroll through your local town, engaging with nature, or mindfully spending time at home with fresh, creative perspective.

-What might a staycation of your own design include?
+What might a self-care staycation of your own design include?
 Whether you set aside a few hours or an entire day, solo or with a friend, here are some suggestions:

 Plant a container garden with tulips.
 Bike down an unfamiliar side street.
 Hike along a trail in the woods.
 Picnic.
 Hear the song of a returning bird.
 Find shapes in the clouds.
 Learn from a tree.
 Nap.
 Journal.

 Try a recipe that inspires you.
 Really taste your food.
 Choose a new fruit or vegetable to cook with.
 Sip tea from a beautiful cup.
 Drink water infused with mint, cucumber and lemon.
 Refine your diet.
 Cleanse.
 Indulge.